bowen-xu/cNARS/README.md

 # cNARS
 C/C++ implementation of NARS (Non-Axiomatic-Reasoning-System)

+This is an on-going project, which have the almost same structure with [pynars](https://github.com/bowen-xu/PyNARS).
+This project aims to provide the C/C++ acceleration for [pynars](https://github.com/bowen-xu/PyNARS).

 ## TODOS

  - [ ] Precedence when parsing infix compound expression. ("&" > "|" > "&|" > "&/" >  "&&" > "||" > "*")